Shortages of critical pain relief continue – advice to clinicians, 25 September update from TGA

 Of particular concern is the current supply of oral liquid morphine products, critical for patients of all ages in the last phase of their life with diseases including cancer, advanced lung disease, and Motor Neurone Disease.

-In early 2023, British pharmaceutical company Mundipharma announced it was removing oral liquid morphine (Ordine) from the Australian market.
+In early 2023, British pharmaceutical company Mundipharma announced it was removing it's oral liquid morphine (Ordine) from the Australian market.
+A license to make Ordine was subsequently given to Arrotex.

-Following advocacy from the sector, the Therapeutic Goods Administration (TGA) sourced and approved a range of alternative temporary medicines (Section 19A products) to fill the gap while a new manufacturer of Ordine established itself and supply.
-Advice from the TGA suggests that a more reliable, consistent supply channel will start to take effect in August this year.
+Following advocacy from the sector, the Therapeutic Goods Administration (TGA) sourced and approved a range of alternative temporary medicines (Section 19A products) to fill the gap while the new manufacturer of Ordine, Arrotex, established itself and supply.

 However, supplies of the temporary medicines (Section 19A products) have also proven problematic and not provided the reassurance patients and the sector hoped for.